QUESTIONS ABOUT HEALTH CARE REFORM

 3. What is the Health Insurance Marketplace?

-In Georgia, the Marketplace, sometimes called "Exchange", is an internet website run by the state or federal government where U.S. citizens and people lawfully present in the U.S. can buy health care coverage.
+In Georgia, the Marketplace, sometimes called "Exchange", is an internet website run by the federal government where U.S. citizens and people lawfully present in the U.S. can buy health care coverage.
 You can compare and choose health plans, get answers to questions, and find out if you are eligible for Federal financial assistance or special programs.
-The Marketplace will re-open November 15, 2014.
+The Marketplace will re-open November 1, 2017.

 4. What if I donít buy health care coverage?